EAkeweje/GPmix/README.md

    - <strong> fontsize (int) </strong>: fontsize for the plot labels.
 The default value is `12`.
    - <strong> fig_kws </strong>: keyword arguments for the figures (subplots).
 The default value is `{}`.
    - <strong> kwargs </strong>: other keyword arguments for customizing seaborn `histplot`.
 - `get_clustering(weighted_sum = True, precompute_gmms = None)`: obtain the consensus clustering.
-Return array-like object of shape (sample size,).
-The cluster labels for each sample curve.
+Return array-like object of shape (sample size,), the cluster labels for the sample curves.
    - <strong> weighted_sum (bool) </strong>: specifying whether the total misclassification probability, which measures the overlap among the GMM components, should be weighted by the mixing proportion.
 The default value is `True`.
    - <strong> precompute_gmms (list) </strong>: a subset of the fitted GMMs.
 By default, the consensus clustering is extracted from all the fitted GMMs.
 This parameter allows selecting a subset of the fitted GMMs for constructing the consensus clustering.
 - `plot_clustering(FDataGrid)` : visualize the clustered functional data.